This post may contain affiliate links. Please see my disclosure policy for details.

 You’ll also be happy to know that the castle is open all year too.
 But, if you were planning a trip and looking for the best seasons to visit I’ll go through some recommendations here;

 - Spring: This is when all the flowers will be in bloom, making it a great time to go for a walk in nature.
-Some of the attractions and restaurants may still be closed in the early spring but there will be far less people than summer.
+Some of the attractions and restaurants may still be closed in the early spring but there will be far fewer people than summer.

 - Summer: Probably the best time to visit as you’ll have the best weather and all the attractions and restaurants will be open in Trakai.
 But, you will be battling with tour groups so I’d head here as early in the morning as you can.